daniel-beet/acme.sh.wiki-clone/DNS-API-Dev-Guide.md

 ### 7. Guide for the rm function.

-The steps is same as the add function.
+The steps are the same as the add function.

-Please take care that the rm function and add function are called in 2 different isolated sub shell.
+Please take care that the rm function and add function are called in 2 different isolated subshell.
 So, you can not pass any env vars from the add function to the rm function.

 You must re-do all the preparations of the add function here too.